 Painters and decorators are often familiar with CDM from working on larger construction projects, perhaps under a principal contractor.
 But what about smaller projects, like painting a hallway or a room in someone's house?
 How does CDM apply to painting and decorating work?

 The question of whether CDM applies, as always, comes down to the definition of construction work.
 If the work is construction work, then CDM applies.
 Does CDM apply when you are working in occupied buildings or someones home?
 Let's take a look.

 construction work means the carrying out of any building, civil engineering or engineering construction work and includes—

-(a) the construction, alteration, conversion, fitting out, commissioning, renovation, repair, upkeep, redecoration or other maintenance (including cleaning which involves the use of water or an abrasive at high pressure, or the use of corrosive or toxic substances), de-commissioning, demolition or dismantling of a structure;
+- the construction, alteration, conversion, fitting out, commissioning, renovation, repair, upkeep, redecoration or other maintenance (including cleaning which involves the use of water or an abrasive at high pressure, or the use of corrosive or toxic substances), de-commissioning, demolition or dismantling of a structure;

 As you can see, redecoration comes within the definition of construction work.
 What does this mean?
 It means even if no other contractors or construction work is involved in your project, as a painter and decorator, you need to be aware of CDM.
 It applies to your work, even if no other contractors are involved.

 Any, and every, construction project with more than one contractor needs to have a principal contractor.

-If you are working as a painter and decorator for a client, and no other contractors are involved in the project, and you won't be appointing any subcontractors, then a principal contractor is not needed.
+If you are working as a painter and decorator for a client, and no other contractors are involved in the project (and you won't be appointing any subcontractors) then a principal contractor is not needed.

 If there are any other contractors or subcontractors involved, then you must have a principal contractor.